base-org/web/apps/base-docs/tutorials/docs/1_event-gate-nouns.md

 ### Onchain Apps

 The tutorial assumes you're comfortable with the basics of deploying an app and connecting it to a smart contract.
-If you're still learning this part, check out our tutorials in [Base Camp] for [Building an Onchain App].
+If you're still learning this part, check out our tutorials in [Base Learn] for [Building an Onchain App].

 ---